Girl Scouts of Central and Western Massachusetts: History

 To get to Camp Bonnie Brae, most of the campers travelled 20 miles on a trolley from Springfield, then would ride on the camp truck the other 15 miles to East Otis.
 Camp Bonnie Brae was the first camp to use the 'buddy system'.
-In 1919 the schedule was as follows: At 6:00 am you were woken up.
-Exercises followed at 6:15 am, then you would go swimming in the lake at 6:30 am.
-Breakfast was at 7:00 am.
+In 1919 the schedule was as follows: At 6:00 am you were awakened.
+Exercises began at 6:15 am, followed by swimming in the lake at 6:30 am.
+Breakfast was served at 7:00 am.

-The program included nature study, sports and an overnight hike.
+The program included nature study, sports, and an overnight hike.
 No silk stockings or high-heels allowed!
 Uniform was a middy blouse and bloomers.
 The second year schedule remains as today: wake-up at 7:00 am.
 Swimming in the lake used to be early in the morning, but now it is saved for later in the day.
-The camp had six buildings: A main house, shed, farm house, barn and wonder house.
+The camp had six buildings: A main house, shed, farm house, barn, and wonder house.
 In 1920, the mortgage was paid.
 In January 1925, the camp bought an unknown number of acres for $716.00.
-Traditional activities included Native American studies, dance, first aide, butterfly study, bugling, swimming, bird study, forestry, volleyball, obstacle golf, canoeing, signalling, and life-saving.
+Traditional activities included Native American studies, dance, first aid, butterfly study, bugling, swimming, bird study, forestry, volleyball, obstacle golf, canoeing, signalling, and life-saving.
 Other work included astronomy, boating, child care, nursing, house-keeping, hiking, pioneering, and public health.
-The stated purpose of the camp experience was to provide a cheerful friend to every girl scout, to celebrate with campfires and singing, to learn responsibility by seeing through kapers without shirking or complaining, but by sharing and having fun; to respect nature with appreciation and utilize nature without harm, to be helpful and courteous and to have both old and new friends.
+The stated purpose of the camp experience was to provide a cheerful friend to every girl scout, to celebrate with campfires and singing, to learn responsibility by seeing through kapers without shirking or complaining, but by sharing and having fun; to experience and appreciate nature with respect, causing no harm; to be helpful and courteous; and to have both old and new friends.